surniaulula/wpsso/readme.txt

 = 3.39.7-dev1 =

-(TBD) Added WooCommerce product reviews to the meta tags array for the WPSSO JSON extension (Pro version).
+(2017/02/06) Added WooCommerce product reviews to the meta tags array for the WPSSO JSON extension (Pro version).

 = 3.39.6-1 =